 Brothaus, Steigenberger Hotel Business Bay

-The layout, like the vibe is poised and chilled, a thick wedge of Brandenburg charm.
+Like the layout, the vibe is poised and chilled – a thick wedge of Brandenburg charm.
 The dining ritual begins with a gourmet coffee and a suitably casual amble through the fresh market counters.
 We pile up our plate with freshly baked bread, yogurts, confiture, fruit and nuts.

 The flammkuchen is an authentic flame-licked mouthful of mountain food.
 A ski trip for the mind.
 The choice between mains is similarly polar, you can head north to breakfast, as we did with a classic and perfectly realised eggs benny (eggs benedict).
 Or you can head south to their lush lunch options, offering scrummy salmon, beef, chicken and vegetable dishes.